ptsk78/WideOpenThoughts/README.md

 # Wide Open Thoughts

-This framework was written in [Python](https://www.python.org/) and [PyOpenCL](https://documen.tician.de/pyopencl/) from scratch to train neural networks and to show you don't need a lot of code to start such research project from scratch.
+This framework was written in [Python](https://www.python.org/) and [PyOpenCL](https://documen.tician.de/pyopencl/) from scratch to train neural networks and to show that you don't need a lot of code to start such research project from scratch.

 | File  | Number of lines |
 | ------------- | ------------- |